 Hermit Thrushes forage on the forest floor and will often hop and then stay still, peering at the ground.
 They sometimes pick up leaf litter with their bills or shake grass with their feet to find insects.
 When they’re about to fly, they flick their wings or tails.
 The Hermit Thrush may respond to predators by crouching and pulling back its head.
 During courtship, the male chases the female in circles, then the pair adopts a slower flying pattern after one or two days.
 In winter, look for Hermit Thrushes foraging with small forest songbirds such as kinglets, chickadees, titmice, and Brown Creepers.

-Hermit Thrush populations have generally been rising since 1966 according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 40 million with 66 percent spending part of the year in the U.S, 75 percent in Canada, and 33 percent wintering in Mexico.
-They rate a 6 out of 20 on the Continental Concern Score and are not on the 2016 State of North America's Birds' Watch List.
-Like almost all migrant songbirds, Hermit Thrushes migrate at night and can be drawn toward transmission towers and skyscrapers, where they die in collisions.
+Hermit Thrush populations stayed relatively stable between 1966 and 2015, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 40 million with 66% spending part of the year in the U.S, 75% in Canada, and 33% wintering in Mexico.
+The species rates a 6 out of 20 on the Continental Concern Score.
+Hermit Thrush is not on the 2016 State of North America's Birds' Watch List.
+Like almost all migrant songbirds, Hermit Thrush migrate at night and can be drawn toward transmission towers and skyscrapers, where they die in collisions.
 Although forest fires are a natural part of many forest ecosystems, they typically result in Hermit Thrushes moving elsewhere for several years while the forest regenerates.

 Short-distance migrant.
 Among the five North American thrushes in the genus Catharus, Hermit Thrushes are the last to migrate south in the fall, the first to head north in spring, and the only ones to winter in the United States.